 The global response to COVID 19 took everyone by surprise, and the adjustments and uncertainty continue.
 Join me at the Refinery Arts and Spirit Centre to explore the impact of the pandemic on your life.
 During the six group sessions, participants will be guided through a creative process to identify challenges, surprises, and strengths.
 These insights will become tools to help you on the path ahead.
 No art making experience is needed!
 Activities are designed for people of all creative abilities.
 The focus in this workshop series is the process of self-expression and reflection, not the finished piece of art.
 To register online go to http://www.emmanuelrefinery.org/classes

 With increased concern about face-to-face transmission of COVID-19, I will be offering only video sessions for adults beginning May 4th.
-I’ve chosen the Jane.app because video sessions are included in the Jane suite of products I’ll be using for my practice, such as online booking, reminders, invoicing, and payment.
+I’ve chosen NousTalk for my practice that includes online booking, reminders, invoicing, and payment.
 This should make the business side of being a client easy and helpful.
-Video sessions offered by Jane are also safe, so no worries about being video bombed, hacked, or having information leaking onto the web.
-Jane’s video sessions are PIPEDA approved, which also means our online sessions are covered by my liability insurance through the Canadian Art Therapy Association.
-Here’s a description about telehealth, or video session security, from Jane’s website:
+Video sessions offered by NousTalk are also safe, so no worries about being video bombed, hacked, or having information leaking onto the web.
+NousTalk’s video sessions are secure and encrypted, which also means our online sessions are covered by my liability insurance through the Canadian Art Therapy Association.
+Follow this link for more info: https://noustalk.com/frequently-asked-questions/

 You don’t have to be an artist to participate!
 There are lots of materials to choose from and I can suggest activities if you’re not sure where to begin.
-Individual or group sessions are available at my office, by video online, and through outreach in the community.
+Individual or group sessions are available by video online and through outreach in the community.

 For more information about me and my practice check out the links above, call me at 306-717-4811, or email firstname.lastname@example.org….